 The strawberry puree is super simple but really special and versatile.
 In fact, we’ve used something similar many times before…

-How to make the strawberry mixture?
+How to make the strawberry mixture for these popsicles?

 The strawberry puree that makes up half of the recipe for these popsicles is a really simple mixture of hulled strawberries, sugar, a pinch of salt, and water.
 The mixture is cooked over medium-high heat for about 10 minutes or until the strawberries are very soft and everything has been reduced by about one-quarter.